jcwestover/cse251/week02/assignment/prove.md

 ## Overview

-Your first assignment is to create two programs that will compute the sum of numbers from 1 to a given number (not counting the number).
-The first program will need to perform this function using the threading module and either a global variable or a list object that gets passed in.
+Your task is to create two programs that will compute the product of numbers from 1 to a given number (not counting the final number).
+The first program will need to perform this function using the threading module and global variable.
 The second program will perform this function by extending the Thread class and creating an object using this thread class.

 ## Instructions